Cat Can’t Walk After Gabapentin – Know the Signs and What to Do

 Your veterinarian will provide more specific instructions about how often to give the maintenance dose and when to reapply the medication.

-Cat Can’t Walk After Gabapentin- Signs and What to Do If You Notice
+Cat Can’t Walk After Gabapentin- Signs And What To Do If You Notice

 If your cat can’t walk normally after taking gabapentin, or if it falls a lot, becomes unsteady on its feet, or has trouble climbing stairs, it may need to be hospitalized.